 The best shoulder workouts also have to ensure we properly activate the shoulders, create overload, and include explosive movement.

-We also need to train the shoulders through their entire range of motion, including on stretch, in order to build strength and size.
+We also need to train the shoulders through their entire range of motion, including on stretch, in order to build shoulder strength and size.

 Also since the shoulder’s socket is the shoulder blade, there are several important muscles that are affected by shoulder movement, including all the muscles that attach to the humerus and the scapula.